Northern European and Transatlantic Security

 Johan Engvall, is an Analyst in FOI’s Department for Security Policy and Strategic Studies, focusing on conventional arms control, security in the Baltic Sea region and domestic and foreign policy in the post-Soviet region.
 He is the author of several books, reports and articles on security, state-building and corruption in Central Asia.
 Johan has previously worked at Uppsala University, the Swedish Institute of International Affairs and has served as a consultant for the World Bank.

 Eva Hagström Frisell is a Deputy Research Director in FOI’s Department for Security Policy and Strategic Studies, with European security and international operations as her expert areas.
-She has recently published reports on Germany’s and Poland's security and defence policy.
+She is deputy project manager of the project Northern European and Transatlantic Security and has in recent years published reports on the security and defence policy of European states as well as military cooperation in Europe.
 Eva has previously served as an analyst at the Ministry of Defence and as a Strategic Advisor to the Swedish Civil Contingencies Agency (MSB).

 Niklas Granholm is Deputy Director of studies at FOI’s department for security policy.
 He has been seconded to at the Swedish Foreign- and Defence Ministries, where he worked with European defence and security related issues.
 Fields of analysis and studies relate to geostrategic change in the Arctic, Nordic, Transatlantic and European security and defence policy, nuclear strategic development, peace support/crisis management operations and naval and maritime strategy.
 He is a fellow of the Royal Swedish Society for Naval Sciences, the Royal Swedish Academy of War studies and an Associate fellow of the Royal united Services Institute (RUSI) in London.